What is Teen Corps

-Teen Corps is a citywide collaborative between 4-H youth and adult leaders, agencies, and community stakeholders who partner to strengthen communities, and increase leadership opportunities for youth 12-18.
-When youth and adults work together they become more educated, independent, and responsible.
-This enables them to take their rightful place in their communities and in the world!!
+Teen Corps began as a citywide collaborative between 4-H members and adult leaders, agencies, and community stakeholders who partner to strengthen communities, and increase leadership opportunities for youth from age twelve to age eighteen.